FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Experimental Results

-\begin{enumerate} \item Our proposed FiBiNET++ model outperforms all the compared SOTA methods and achieves the best performance on all three benchmarks.Among all the baselines,FiBiNet,DCN v2 and AutoInt+ are best performance models on three datasets,respectively. \item Compared with FiBiNet model, FiBiNet++ can achieve better performance on all datasets though it has much less parameters,which indicates that our proposed methods to enhance model performance are effective.Our experiments in Section 4.3 will show the model size comparison between two models.
+\textbf{Performance Comparison.} Table \ref{tab:overalperformance} shows the performances of different SOTA baselines and FiBiNet++.
+The best results are in bold, and the best baseline results are underlined.
+We can see that:(1) FiBiNET++ model outperforms all the compared SOTA methods and achieves the best performance on all three benchmarks.
+(2) Among all the strong baselines with a similar amount of parameters such as Autoint+, DCN v2 and DeepFM, FiBiNet++ is the best performance model on all three datasets.
+This demonstrates the reason why FiBiNet++ outperforms other models is because of its designed components instead of more parameter.
+(3) Compared with FiBiNet model, FiBiNet++ can achieve better performance on all datasets though it has much fewer parameters, which indicates that our proposed methods to enhance model performance are effective.